joltdx/abap-puzzles/README.md

 If you want me to attack a certain puzzle or challenge, please let me know by issue, email, telnet or fax, whichever is most convenient for you.
 And please also share additional solutions and comments!

 ## FizzBuzz
-Fizz Buzz is alledgedly originally a childrens game to practice division, with some simple rules.\
+Fizz Buzz is allegedly originally a childrens game to practice division, with some simple rules.\
 The first player starts by saying the number 1 and players then take turn counting upwards one number at a time, but:
-* If a number is evenly divisable by 3, the player instead says 'Fuzz'
+* If a number is evenly divisable by 3, the player instead says 'Fizz'
 * If a number is evenly divisable by 5, the player instead says 'Buzz'
 * If a number is evenly divisable by both 3 and 5, the player says 'FizzBuzz'